Cutie6543/java5/README.md

         Scanner input = new Scanner(System.in);
         int guess;
         boolean win = false;
         System.out.println("Welcome to the Number Guessing Game!");
         System.out.println("I have selected a number between 1 and 100.
-Can you guess it?");

-        while (!win) {
+Can you guess it?") while (!win) {
             System.out.print("Enter your guess: ");
             guess = input.nextInt();
             numberOfTries++;
             if (guess < 1 || guess > 100) {
                 System.out.println("Your guess is out of range.
 Please guess a number between 1 and 100.");
             } else if (guess < numberToGuess) {